mattahorton/MUSIC_256a_hw1/README.md

 Difficulties
 ==============

-The only difficulty I came up against was a mathematical one.
+The first difficulty I came up against was a mathematical one.
 I could not remember how to find the number of samples in a period for a while.
 That calculation is simply `sampling_rate * fundamental_period`.

+The second was that there was a skip in some of my signals.
+Saw, impulse train, and pulse wave all had a ton of skipping.
+This was do to me using `i`, the iterator's counter, for my comparisons when constructing these signals.
+To solve the issue with sine, we used a global counter that we incremented manually.
+I just swapped in that counter, `g_t`, to fix these issues.

 Collaborators
 ==============